bullocke/coded/docs/interpretation.rst

 *Sample interpretation*

 This section is incomplete.
-Tools and guidance for sampling and estimation on the Earth Engine will be added to the `Earth Engine Assessment Toolbox`_ as they are developed.
+Tools and guidance for sampling and estimation on the Earth Engine can be found in the `Google Earth Engine Accuracy and Area Estimation Toolbox (AREA2)`_.

-.. _Earth Engine Assessment Toolbox: https://github.com/bullocke/gee-assessment-tools
+.. _Google Earth Engine Accuracy and Area Estimation Toolbox (AREA2): https://github.com/bullocke/area2